sahibealam/sahibealam/README.md

 - 👋 Hi, I’m @sahibealam
 - 👀 I’m interested in Developing Static and Dynamic Sites.
-- 🌱 I’m currently learning ASP.NET.
+- 🌱 currently pursuing MTech. from NIT Jamshedpur.
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on good project.
 - 📫 How to reach Through mail: sahibe.alam2903＠gmail.com

 <!---